Skip to content

 Glutamine

-What is glutamine?
+What is Glutamine?

-Glutamine is one of the non-essential, proteinogenic amino acids and is the most frequently unbound amino acid in the human body.
+Glutamine is one of the non-essential, proteinogenic amino acids and is the most abundant unbound amino acid in the human body.
 Proteinogenic amino acids are required for protein biosynthesis, which uses our genetic information (DNA) to produce proteins from simple amino acids.
-We only find L-glutamine in proteins.
-Bacterial cell walls and components of some antibiotics and fungal toxins have D-glutamine built into them.
-The nomenclature “L” or “D” (or more recently “R – S”) refers to the spatial arrangement of certain atoms in a molecule.
-Glutamine is synthesized from glutamic acid and ammonia, with production taking place particularly in the muscle cells.
-In medicine, glutamic acid is often referred to as glutamate.
-The latter is sometimes used as a food additive (E 620), which is usually made up of the salts of glutamic acid.
+In proteins we only find L-glutamineBacterial cell walls and components of some antibiotics and fungal toxins have D-glutamine built in.
+The nomenclature "L" or "D" (or more recently "R - S") refers to the spatial arrangement of certain atoms in a molecule.
+Glutamine is synthesized from glutamic acid and ammonia, with production taking place primarily in the muscle cells.
+In medicine, glutamic acid is often referred to as glutamateThe latter is sometimes used as a food additive (E 620), which is mostly understood as the salts of glutamic acid.

-Where is glutamine found?
+Where does glutamine occur?

 What functions does the molecule have in the human body?

-The glutamine produced from glutamic acid is primarily responsible for water retention in the cells and leads to an increase in cell volume during physical exertion.
-This provides the body with an anabolic signal that promotes protein and glycogen formation.
+Glutamine, which is produced from glutamic acid, is primarily responsible for water retention in the cells and leads to an increase in cell volume during physical exertionThis gives the body a anabolic signal which promotes protein and glycogen formation.
 Glycogen is the carbohydrate storage form of glucose.
-The liver and muscles are among the most important storage locations.
+Liver and muscles are among the most important storage locations.
 In addition to the anabolic (muscle-building) effect, the vital substance also has anti-catabolic properties, which counteract the breakdown of muscle tissue during physical exertion.
-It also improves the physical ability to regenerate during sleep.
+It also improves the body's ability to regenerate during sleep.
 Glutamine also plays an important role in nerve and intestinal function.
 It increases the production of the neurotransmitter GABA (γ-aminobutyric acid), which serves as an important inhibitory messenger in the brain.
-Since glutamine provides, among other things, the nitrogen and carbon that are necessary for cell growth and division, it strengthens the immune system.
-For this reason, it is often used after operations, accidents or chronic illnesses.
-Medical studies show that glutamine improves the healing of burned skin and slows general skin aging.
-As an energy supplier, it also nourishes the intestinal mucosa.
+Since glutamine supplies the nitrogen and carbon necessary for cell growth and division, among other things, it strengthens the immune system.
+For this reason, often used after operations, accidents or chronic illnessesMedical studies show that glutamine improves the healing of burned skin and general skin aging slows downAs an energy supplier, it also nourishes the intestinal mucosa.

 Did you know?

-The amino acid Taurine, which is often mixed as an ingredient in energy drinks, also has a performance-enhancing effect in sports.
-However, there was a great stir due to another study.
-In 2023, researchers were able to use an animal experiment to prove that taurine extended the lives of mice by more than 15%.
-If you want to know more about this exciting study or the molecule, please read our Taurine Article through.
+The amino acid taurine, which is often mixed as an ingredient in energy drinks, also has a performance-enhancing effect in sports.
+However, there was a big stir due to another study.
+In 2023, the researchers were able to prove with the help of an animal experiment thatTaurine extended the life of mice by more than 15%.
+If you want to know more about this exciting study or the molecule, please read our taurine article through.

-Benefits of glutamine supplementation
+Benefits of Glutamine Supplementation

 • Delays muscle fatigue